Hound-fm/community-guidelines/metadata_standar.md

 ```
 License name: CC0 1.0 Universal (CC0 1.0) Public Domain Dedication
 License identifier: CCO

+# Metadata...
+{ license: 'CC0' }
 ```

-Why use an identifier and not the license name ?
+#####  Why use an identifier and not the license name ?

 Identifiers are short strings so they can take less space and are easy to process by other software or programs.
-They also help dealing with multilingual content, for example take a look at this two licenses:
+They also help dealing with typos and multilingual content, for example take a look at this two licenses:

 > Attribution-NonCommercial-ShareAlike 4.0 International
 > Attribution - Pas d’Utilisation Commerciale - Partage dans les Mêmes Conditions 4.0 International